groboclown/petronia/docs/extensions/api/core.layout.binding.md

 #### `shift-focus`

-of other options that are specific to the layout manager.
+Request to shift where the layout is focusing.
+This could be moving toanother virtual workspace, switching to a different tile in a tilingsystem, flipping to another window in a full-screen layout, or any numberof other options that are specific to the layout manager.

 This super generic event takes a "name" and an "index", to allow a